Write a letter to the machines

 What?

 If you’ve ever posted anything on the internet—words, images, “other”—your posts have, by now, probably been pilfered.
 Today, frequently so, data is taken and converted into numerical representations (vectors) and inputted into large language models (LLMs).
-Some people—like members of The Authors Guild suing OpenAI—call this stealing.
+Some people—like certain members of The Authors Guild—call this stealing.
 Others think training generative AI models on copyright works is fair use.
-You may feel differently or not feel any way at all.
-All of the above responses are valid; all deserve to be heard.
+You may feel differently or may not feel any way at all.

 Who?